thacherT1D/webdevstuff/CSS/Intro_To_CSS.desc.md

 </html>
 ```

+This is better in that we can now style all our `div` elements by only writing the CSS rules once.

 But, it's a better practice to move styling to an external stylesheet.
 Let's create a file called `style.css` and put the CSS inside of your `style` tag into that file.
 We can then remove the style tags from our HTML, and replacing it with a link to our external stylesheet:

 ```html